Marvin Bartley: Livingston

 In May 2019, Bartley signed a pre-contract agreement with Livingston.
-He scored his first goal for Livingston in a 1–1 draw with Hearts on 4 December 2019.
-Ahead of the 2020–21 season, he was named as Livingston's club captain.
+He scored his first goal for the West Lothian team in a 1–1 draw with Hearts on 4 December 2019.
+Ahead of the 2020–21 season, he was named as club captain.
 In September 2020, Bartley was named as the new manager of Livingston's reserve team, assisted by fellow players Efe Ambrose and Gary Maley.

 Bartley became assistant manager to David Martindale in May 2021, replacing Liam Fox.
-He retired from playing at the end of the 2021–22 season, as the playing part of his contract with Livingston came to an end.
+He retired from playing at the end of the 2021–22 season (in which he had not made any official appearances) as that part of his contract with Livingston came to an end.

 Managerial career

 On 7 January 2023, Bartley was named as the new manager of Scottish League One club Queen of the South.
 On 4 May 2024, Bartley departed the Dumfries club by mutual consent after their last league match of the 2023–24 season.

+Following his spell at Queen of the South, Bartley returned to Livingston as part of David Martindale's coaching team.
+Amid a run of 22 games without a win during the 2025–26 Scottish Premiership season, on 1 February 2026 Martindale stepped down and became sporting director with Bartley appointed as manager.
+Bartley resigned on 7 May 2026, following the club's relegation to the Championship.

+On 9 June 2026 Bartley was appointed manager of Stenhousemuir, who had recently been promoted to the Championship.